Exposing your skin to the sun is essential

 Evolutionary obligation

-We have to ask ourselves what we want for our future:
+We must ask ourselves what we want for our future:

-• We can let our skin become less and less adapted to life on earth by seeking artificial protection.
+• We can allow our skin to become less and less adapted to life on earth by seeking artificial protection.

 • We can force our skin to adapt.